Schizophrenia genes increase chance of IQ loss, study shows

 Andrew McIntosh, of the University of Edinburgh's Centre for Clinical Brain Sciences, said: "With further research into how these genes affect the brain, it could become possible to understand how genes linked to schizophrenia affect people's cognitive functions as they age."

 Schizophrenia - a severe mental disorder characterised by delusions and by hallucinations - is in part caused by genetic factors.
-It affects around 1 per cent of the population, often in the teenage or early adult years, and is associated with problems in mental ability and memory.
+It affects around 1% of the population, often in the teenage or early adult years, and is associated with problems in mental ability and memory.

 The study, which was funded by the Biotechnology and Biological sciences Research Council, Age UK, and the Chief Scientist Office, is published in the journal Biological Psychiatry.